Type 1 Diabetes

 Don’t worry If you don’t have your medical details, just contact the call centre.
 They will contact the GP practice to obtain the details.

-Anyone with Type 1 or Type 2 diabetes and registered with a GP practice within the Kent and Medway CCG area, including those of no fixed abode.
+Anyone with Type 1 or Type 2 diabetes and registered with a GP practice within the Kent and Medway ICB area, including those of no fixed abode.
 Patients being referred to the service should be over the age of 18.

 The Hub is not just for people that are newly diagnosed, anyone who has been diagnosed with diabetes would be able to use the Hub to get access to Structured Education.
-We know that many people have had diabetes for many years and have never attended a course, we are keen that they are encouraged to attend, and HCPs will be encouraged to also refer these people.
+We know that many people have had diabetes for many years and have never attended a course, we are keen that they are encouraged to attend, and Healthcare Professionals will be encouraged to also refer these people.

-The call centre staff can be contacted by telephone from 08.00 to 20.00 Monday to Friday and 09.00 to 13.00 on Saturday.
+The call centre staff can be contacted by telephone from 08:00 to 20:00 Monday to Friday.

 Multi language support is available.